 - Future-proof your career.

 Technology changes so rapidly that details of specific technologies--languages, tools, and applications--may become obsolete before you leave the program.
-Fortunately, our curriculum focuses on the core skills and foundational ideas that do not change.
-Moreover, we equip you to learn about new technologies on your own so you can leave prepared for lifetime of success!
+Fortunately, our curriculum focuses on core skills and foundational ideas that do not change.
+Moreover, we equip you to learn about new technologies on your own so you can leave prepared for a lifetime of success!

 - Learn from a world-class faculty.